tobert/sprok/README.md

 There are many great process supervisors out there that do a nice job of forking a process and watching it.
 If that's what you need, you should use one.

-What sprok provides is a way to launch a process with a single command and no shell scripts.
+What sprok provides is a way to launch a process with a single command with no shell scripts and no extra process.
 The process is defined in a configuration file and no shell-style string concatenation or parsing is used.
-The config structures map directly onto the operating system's exec() functionality.
+The config data structures map directly onto the operating system's execve(3p) functionality.

 TODO
 ====